SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 This project aims to provide learners with a hands-on experience in applying AI tools for budgeting and forecasting.
 By simulating a real-world scenario, learners will gain practical skills in feeding financial data into AI systems, generating forecasts, and analyzing the results for strategic decision-making.
 This aligns with the course objectives by demonstrating learners' ability to integrate AI in financial planning and critically evaluate its outputs.

 ### Instructions
-1. Review the theoretical concepts covered in Modules 2.4 and 2.5, focusing on generative AI functions and data analysis techniques.
+1. Review the theoretical concepts, focusing on generative AI functions and data analysis techniques.
 2. Choose a hypothetical company or use provided data sets that represent a business's financials for the previous fiscal year.
-3. Input the financial data into a generative AI tool (e.g., a simplified financial forecasting model or a provided software simulation).
+3. Input the financial data into ChatGPT+.
 4. Craft a series of queries to the AI tool to generate a budget forecast for the next fiscal year, taking into account possible market trends and economic factors.
 5. Once the AI tool provides the budget forecast, analyze the results by comparing the AI's projections against historical financial performance and industry standards.
 6. Prepare a financial forecast report that includes: